 “It was extremely chaotic – I could not have done it without my amazing team of technicians and actors.
 We didn’t have any newbies on the team, actually quite the opposite.
 The director and editor of the film Unnikrishnan P.P. has been a reputed editor for over 10 years.
 My director of photography was Santhana Krishnan Ravichandran who is a very reputed cinematographer in both South Indian Movies as well as Bollywood.
 The camera work has been appreciated time and again by critics as well as the audience.
 I do not think my story would have been justified without his vision through the lens.

-A strong support to our team [included] my very talented assistant directors, Vignesh Subramanium who is a filmmaker and actor himself and Soumita Das who is a well-known choreographer in Bollywood.
+A strong support team including my executive producer Pritha Nag who is the creative director for some of the most popular television shows in India right now, and of course my very talented assistant directors.
 Above all, none of this would have been possible without my exceptional actors, Nithiyaa Ravindhaar, Kalyani Natarajan, and Moin Sheik.
 They made my words come alive with such extraordinary talent and commitment.”

 12. Where do you see yourself in five years?

-“I see myself as a larger than life version of who I am now.
+“I see myself as a bigger and better version of who I am now.
 I will be acting, writing, and directing more.
 I want to make a solid difference so other women filmmakers can also aspire to do what I’m doing.
 There is a place and a huge need for them in the film industry and if I can inspire them to take their first step, I will be satisfied.
 I will be an actress-writer-filmmaker until I am old and frail.
-This is all that I know and this is all that I am.”
+This is all I know, and that is all I am.”